Whole House Generator Cost & Financing in Temecula (2026 Guide)

 - Best for: Credit union members who want personalized service and competitive rates

-"The best time to finance a generator is before you need it.
-The second-best time is right now, before the next wildfire season drives up demand and installation wait times."
+The best time to finance a generator is before you need one.
+The second-best time is right now, before the next wildfire season drives up demand and pushes out installation wait times.

 California Rebates and Incentives That Reduce Your Costs